kellerflint/Course-Resources/content/SQL Analytics - Midterm Practice Questions.md

 # Midterm Practice Questions

+The midterm questions will be similar to these.
+Take some time to work through these without notes.
+A link to the solutions is at the bottom of the page.

 *Use the <a href="https://kellerflint.github.io/Course-Resources/SQL-Analytics-Northwind-Database" target="_blank">Northwind Database</a> for all questions.*

 #1 Display all products with a price between $10 and $20